k3s-io/docs/docs/security/self-assessment.md

 **Result:** Not Applicable

 **Remediation:**
-Run the below command (based on the file location on your system) on the master node.
+Run the below command (based on the file location on your system) on the control plane node.
 For example,
 chmod 644 /etc/kubernetes/manifests/etcd.yaml